umbraco-community/awesome-umbraco/README.md

 # Awesome Umbraco!

-A collection of awesome [Umbraco](http://umbraco.com/) packages, resources and shiny things.
+A collection of awesome [Umbraco 7](http://umbraco.com/) packages, resources and shiny things.

 Inspired by all of the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) collections.
 For general C#/.NET please see the [awesome-dotnet](https://github.com/quozd/awesome-dotnet/) collection!